cf-platform-eng/concourse-pypi-resource/README.md

 ## Source Configuration

   * `name`: *Required* The name of the package.
-  * `python_version`: *Optional* Package type, if multiple files have been uploaded for a package (e.g. source tarballs and wheels), download the file for the specified version instead of the file that was first uploaded.
+  * `python_version`: *Optional*
+     If multiple files have been uploaded for a package (e.g. source tarballs and wheels), download the file for the specified version instead of the file that was first uploaded.
+Not to be confused with the requirements environment marker `python_version`.

 __Authentication__